My Kitchen Groove

 - 2 cups chicken stock

-- 1/2 cup chopped fresh parsley or 2 tbsp dried
+- 1/2 cup chopped fresh parsley (or 2 Tablespoons dried)

 - 1/4 cup chopped cilantro